Skip to end of metadata

 Timeline and Availability

-The profile site will be made available for viewing by LBL personnel immediately, but is not available to the public at large.
-This period is intended to give researchers an opportunity to curate their profiles as well as provide feedback.
-You can send feedback to firstname.lastname@example.org.
-The site will "go live" on XXXX-XX-XX.
+The profile site is available for internal viewing by LBL personnel now, but will not be discoverable by the public at large for a few months.
+This period is intended to give researchers an opportunity to curate their profiles and well as provide feedback.
+You can send feedback to email@example.com.
+After a period of internal access, the site will be made public, and will replace the existing system, profiles.lbl.gov.

 Elaborating your Profile in the Publications Management

-As a matter of policy, the Lab only requires that you maintain your publications in the publications management system.
-If you do so, all your published work will appear in your profile.
+As a matter of policy and compliance with DOE mandates, the Lab requires that you maintain your publications in the publications management system.
+If you do so, all your published work will automatically appear in your profile without further action on your part.
+This represents a "minimal" profile.

-However, if you merely claim and upload publications, your resulting public profile will lack important elements for making an attractive and useful profile.
+However, if you merely claim and upload publications, your resulting public profile will lack important elements that make for an attractive and useful profile.
 We strongly recommend you consider adding the following information to your profile:

 - A headshot photograph